GuJEMSAdTech/gujemsiossdk/README.md

 #### v3.1.12 | 20/Mar/2017
 Updated mapping of Ad Space IDs to Ad Unit IDs.

+#### v3.1.13 | 20/Mar/2017
+Fixed version numbers for Google-Mobile-Ads-SDK and GoogleAds-IMA-iOS-SDK-For-AdMob.

 ## Handling App Transport Security in iOS 9

 Important note on App Transport Security (ATS) in iOS 9: A lot of content delivered by the DFP Server is using URLs not